 Correctional Chief Deputy Misha Graves

 In 2006, Correctional Chief Graves was promoted to the rank of Correctional Corporal and assigned to the Larry D. Smith Correctional Facility (SCF).
 In 2008, she promoted to the rank of Correctional Sergeant.
-As a Correctional Sergeant, she served at the Indio Jail and the SCF and was assigned to all areas of jail operations within both facilities.
+As a Correctional Sergeant, she served at the Indio Jail and the SCF and was assigned to all assignments of jail operations within both facilities.

 In 2012, Correctional Chief Graves was promoted to the rank of Correctional Lieutenant and assigned to the Indio Jail.
-She was transferred, in 2014, to the Sheriff’s Planning and Research Unit where she managed the Corrections Division’s contracts, grants, inspections, and the Sheriff’s Department’s construction projects, including the design, funding, and early phases of construction of the John Benoit Detention Center (JBDC).
+She was transferred, in 2014, to the Sheriff’s Planning and Research Unit where she managed the Corrections Division’s contracts, grants, inspections, and the Sheriff’s Department’s construction projects, including the design, funding, and construction of the John Benoit Detention Center (JBDC).

 Correctional Chief Graves holds a Bachelor of Science Degree in Workforce Education and Development and a Master of Science Degree in Education, Human Resources Training and Development, both from Southern Illinois University, Carbondale.

 Correctional Chief Graves resides in the Inland Empire with her daughter.
 She is actively involved with her church where she teaches and provides ministry.